alvinewamalwa/cybersecurity-lab-portfolio/README.md

 ---

 ## Skills Demonstrated
--Network reconnaissance and analysis
+* Network reconnaissance and analysis
--Vulnerability identification and exploitation (controlled environment) -Log analysis and interpretation
+* Vulnerability identification and exploitation (controlled environment)
+* Log analysis and interpretation
--Traffic and connection monitoring
+* Traffic and connection monitoring
--Security tool development using Python
+* Security tool development using Python
--Documentation and reporting of findings
+* Documentation and reporting of findings

 ---
 Disclaimer